mc68-net/r8format/README.md

   These should not be difficult to add for someone familiar with this charset and its multilingual use.

+* This currently doesn't handle `'` as an (inexact) synonym for `REM`.
+  (It's tokenized differently, as `3A 8F E6`.)

+* It might be reasonable to be able to decode native characters, especially control sequences, to a multi-character Unicode sequence, e.g., 0x00 to `‹00›` and 0x08 to `‹H›` (those characters are are U+2039 and U+203A, "single left/right-pointing angle quotation mark; see [[brackets]] for some other possibilities), similar to Commdore BASIC control character quotation.
+The effects of introducing multi-byte Unicode sequences in the detokenized program text need thought.

 * Some programs created with tools other than the MSX BASIC interpreter may use binary data, including invalid encoding sequences, in string constants and/or REM statements.
 (This is often to embed binary data or